nickWoott/numeral-to-number/README.md

 # English Numeral to Number

+## My Solution

+npm i to install dependencies

+npm t to run the tests

+I have not included comments in this code.
+I have tried to make is as readable as possible.
+I have extracted a switch function into a utils folder so as not to clutter the main file.

+Below is the original task.

 ## Objective

 The objective of this technical challenge is to create a function which can convert an english numeral to a number.